IanHe/spark-fun/src/main/scala/part3typesdatasets/index.md

 ###Datasets
-####- If you want type-safety use Datasets, otherwise for fast performance use DataFrames
+####- If you want type-safety, then use Datasets, otherwise for fast performance use DataFrames
 ####- DataFrame definition => type DataFrame = Dataset[Row]
 ![img of 001](imgs/001.png)